 Various activities will be provided throughout the semester.
-These opportunities will include formative assignments (e.g., practice with data analysis) and discussion of course-related content in class.
+These opportunities will include formative assignments (e.g., defining the public health problem) and discussion of course-related content in class.
 The purpose of these activities is to facilitate authentic engagement, participation, and skill development.
 Class engagement is extremely important to the learning experience for this course.
 The expectation is that you will participate in class sessions each week, including participation in individual and group-based class activities.
 In my experience, you learn from this class in direct proportion to your contributions - in other words, you get out what you put in!